daorejuela1/our-warehouse/README.md

 ![Rails6](res/ruby-on-rails-6.jpg)

-Contact Importer was created using Ruby on Rails, additionals gems used to simplify the logic were used:
+Our Warehouse was created using Ruby on Rails, additionals gems used to simplify the logic were used:

 | Gem  | Utility |